 20. Ghosh W, Alam M, Roy C, Pyne P, George A, Chakraborty R, Majumder S, Agarwal A, Chakraborty S, Majumdar S and Gupta SK (2013) Genome implosion elicits host-confinement in Alcaligenaceae: evidence from the comparative genomics of Tetrathiobacter kashmirensis, a pathogen in the making.
 PLoS One 8: e64856. https://doi.org/10.1371/journal.pone.0064856

-inhibition of tetrathionate oxidation by sulfite.
-Research in Microbiology 158:
+kashmirensis and inhibition of tetrathionate oxidation by sulfite.
+Research

 For the Integrated MSc-PhD program in Life Sciences